en-wl/wordlist/README.md

     70: large (size used for large spell checking dictionary)
     80: a valid word in current usage
     85: a valid word

+Size 35 is the recommended small size, 50 the medium and 70 the large.
+Sizes 70 and below contain words found in most dictionaries, while size 80 contains all the strange and unusual words people like to use in word games such as Scrabble (TM).
+While a lot of the words in size 80 are not used very often, they are all generally considered valid words in the English language.
+Words in the 85 size are also considered valid, but may no longer be used in modern English.

+For spell checking I recommend using size 60.
+This size is the largest size that I am fairly confident does not contain any misspellings or invalid words.
+In addition, an effort is made to exclude valid yet problematic words (such as "calender") from the 60 size that are likely to be a misspelling of a more common word.
+The 70 size is reasonable for those wanting a larger list, and don't mind a few errors.
+The 80 or larger sizes are not reasonable for spell checking.

 #### TAG